vj-abishek/saved/README.md

 # Chrome extension which adds save button to github

-A simple chrome extension written in Javascript which adds a **Save** option at top right corner which saves projects at https://github.com/?save=1
+A simple chrome extension written in Javascript which adds a **Save** option at top right corner.
+The saved repos can be seen at https://github.com/?save=1

 # Usage
 #### Steps to load this extension: